In this article

 Best pillow for severe neck pain

 If you have severe neck pain, talking to a doctor about your treatment options is the best first step.
-But if you suspect your sleeping position is to blame, a corrective pillow like this highly structured one might help.
+But if you suspect your pillows and sleeping position are partly to blame, a corrective pillow like this highly structured one might help.
 It is designed to align your neck, support your thoracic spine, relieve jaw pain, and comfort your head.
 There are four sizes to choose from — average, petite, large, and extra-large — and the optimal sizing is determined by the horizontal measurement from the base of your neck to the tip of your shoulder.
-This pillow is also made by Core Products, maker of our top pick, and the brand warns that your neck pain may actually increase as you get used to the Therapeutica pillow’s rigid shape.
-However, over time, it can help reduce stiffness.
-As you use the pillow, the firm molded foam will soften a bit while maintaining its supportive structure.
+This pillow is also made by Core Products, maker of our top pick, and the brand warns that your neck pain may actually increase as you acclimate to the Therapeutica pillow’s rigid shape.
+However, over time, it can help reduce stiffness, and as you use the pillow, the firm molded foam will soften a bit while maintaining its supportive structure.

 Best cooling pillow for neck pain

-Waking up in a pool of sweat is equal parts gross and annoying.
-The innovative honeycomb-core interior of the Purple Harmony pillow creates a well-ventilated sleeping surface, while the GelFlex and latex work together to support your neck and head while you sleep.
-The springy material is designed to be hyperadaptive, and the pillow is available in three loft heights: low, medium, and high.
-The lowest loft is best for people with a smaller frame, the medium loft is ideal for side and combination sleepers with a medium-to-large frame, and the highest loft works well for people with large frames who are combination and side sleepers.
+The Purple Harmony pillow encourages airflow by layering a mesh cover and the brand’s signature gel grid material over a ventilated latex core.
+It’s available in low, medium, and high lofts to suit all types and sizes of sleepers: The lowest loft is best for people with a smaller frame or people who sleep on their stomach, the medium loft is ideal for side and combination sleepers with a medium-to-large frame, and the highest loft works well for people with large frames who are combination and side sleepers.

 Best water pillow for neck pain